Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Reduce main-thread blocking on the homepage so it feels responsive earlier in the load.
+Reduce blocking time on the homepage so the page responds more quickly during load.

 Reputation